The Edge NYC at Hudson Yards | Everything You Need to Know Before You Go

 Expansive view of Lower Manhattan and the Hudson River from The Edge at Hudson Yards, with One World Trade Center rising in the distance under a partly cloudy summer sky.

-The Edge is located at 30 Hudson Yards, New York, NY 10001
+• The Edge at Hudson Yards 30 Hudson Yards, New York, NY 10001 (Enter on Level 4 of The Shops & Restaurants at Hudson Yards)

-All photos are from Cleo Vivas-Rojas
+All photographs by Cleo Vivas-Rojas

 Leave a Reply